makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP28.md

 ## Specification

+### Professional background
+_Write 1-2 paragraphs about your professional career past 5 years_

 ### Motivation

 Being the a facilitator is the consequence of all the roles I have been through, from clinical Psychologist to Talent Manager in Techs and Startups.

 Leading this Core Unit will also mean contributing the co-creation of how DAOs will manage talent commuunities and interact with them in a very-near future.

-I'm convinced I belong to the small bounch of guys that believe that Blockchain can change the whole world we are living.
+I'm convinced I belong to the small bunch of people that believe that Blockchain can change the whole world we are living in.

 I have an extensive list of projects and future Core Units in all matters including  Training, Onboaridng, Retention and Maker's Contributor experience, among others that will born from Maker Talent.

+Currently I am restricted to recruitment but in the future I am planning to expand Maker Talent Core Unit into such areas as contributor onboarding, training, retention and more.

-This, for me, is the bigining of something much bigger.
+This, for me, is the beginning of something much , much bigger.

 ### Core Unit ID